xieyuheng/inner/persons/jean-yves-girard/linear-logic--its-syntax-and-semantics.md

   - In syntax the order matters.

-  Using explicit modalities to express structural rules， increase the expressive power of the logic.
+  Using explicit modalities to express structural rules, increase the expressive power of the logic.

   If we ever need to model something where the order matters,